BreeDurbin/Aphrils-Widget-Library/README.md

-This is the support and Documantation Repository for the Aphril's Widget Library line of products.
+This is the support and documantation repository for the Aphril's Widget Library line of products.

 Documentation can be found here: https://breedurbin.github.io/Aphrils-Widget-Library/